 This vegan shredded chicken is the most versatile, convincing, omnivore-approved meat alternative that can go in any dish.
-It’s made from a combination of vital wheat gluten, tofu, jackfruit, and texturized vegetable protein for the best, shreddable, chewy texture.
+It’s made from a combination of vital wheat gluten, tofu, and jackfruit for the best, shreddable, chewy texture.

 Some vegan meats can cost upwards of 8 to 10 dollars for 4 servings…that’s crazy!
 I knew there was a cheaper, less processed way to get the protein and texture I wanted in my recipes.
 And alas!
 After much testing, I’ve found it.
 Today, I’ll show you how to make the perfect vegan shredded chicken which is a great addition to a vegan diet.

 - Vital Wheat Gluten